nabeel-oz/qlik-py-tools/README.md

 ## Usage

-We go into the details of each feature in the relevant section below.
+We go into the details of each feature in the sections below.

-Sample Qlik Sense apps are provided and each includes a series of Bookmarks that you can step through to see the respective functions in action.
+Sample Qlik Sense apps are provided and each app includes a series of Bookmarks that you can step through to see the respective functions in action.

 | Documentation | Sample App |
 | --- | --- |